IgorDiasV/mlops2023/README.md

-# mlops2023
+# Machine Learning-Based Systems Project

+## Identification and Affiliation
 Hello, my name is Igor Dias, and I am a Computer Engineering student at the Federal University of Rio Grande do Norte (UFRN).
-This repository aims to showcase the results obtained in the development of projects during the Machine Learning-Based Systems Project course.
+This repository is intended for the course on Machine Learning-Based Systems Project(DCA0305)